JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 me–and you turned away as if I had got the plague, and went into the house.[^fn2]

-[^fn2]: NOTE: by Franklin Blake. –The writer is entirely mistaken, poor creature.
+[^fn2]: _Note_: by Franklin Blake. –The writer is entirely mistaken, poor creature.
 I never noticed her.
 My intention was certainly to have taken a turn in the shrubbery.
 But, remembering at the same moment that my aunt might wish to see me, after my return from the railway, I altered my mind, and went into the house.

 "I made the best of my way indoors again, returning by the servants’ entrance.
 There was nobody in the laundry-room at that time; and I sat